 - readerFunction (function) The function to use for reading in data, generated by the reader.
 Should contain the reader's name in the attribute "reader". - writer (str) The writer that will be used to save the values of the velocity field. - writePath (str) The path for the writer. - dt (float) The time-step to be used in the simulation.
 This will be used to associate a time-value with the produced velocity fields. - t0 (float) The starting time to be used in the simulation.
-This will be used to associate a time-value with the produced velocity. - timePrecision (int) Number of points after the decimal to keep for the time value. - tEnd (float) The ending time for the simulation. - points (ndarray) A 2d array containing the values the points of the source geometry or their Delaunay triangulation. - pointsInfl (ndarray) A 2d array containing the values the points of the inlet geometry. - idxPrec (ndarray) Indices for filtering the read-in velocity - times (list of floats or strings) The times for which the velocity field was sampled in the precursor simulation.
+This will be used to associate a time-value with the produced velocity. - timePrecision (int) Number of points after the decimal to keep for the time value. - tEnd (float) The ending time for the simulation. - uMeanXPrec (ndarray) The values of the mean streamwise velocity from the precursor.